Foreign central banks' U.S. debt holdings rise: Fed

 NEW YORK (Reuters) - Foreign central banks’ overall holdings of U.S. marketable securities at the Federal Reserve rose in the latest week, data from the U.S. central bank showed on Thursday.

-The breakdown of custody holdings showed overseas central banks’ holdings of Treasury debt rose by $9.3 billion to stand at $3.0 trillion.
+The breakdown of custody holdings showed overseas central banks’ holdings of Treasury debt fell by $2.6 billion to stand at $3.0 trillion.

-Foreign institutions’ holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae FNMA.OB and Freddie Mac FMCC.OB, fell by $4.2 billion to stand at $303 billion.
+Foreign institutions’ holdings of securities issued or guaranteed by the biggest U.S. mortgage financing agencies, including Fannie Mae FNMA.OB and Freddie Mac FMCC.OB, rose by $16 billion to stand at $314.2 billion.

-The Fed said its holdings of so-called “other” securities held in custody and reported at face value fell by $259 million to stand at $38.1 billion.
+The Fed said its holdings of so-called “other” securities held in custody and reported at face value rose by $276 million to stand at $38.4 billion.
 These securities include non-marketable U.S. Treasury securities, supranationals, corporate bonds, asset-backed securities and commercial paper.

 Overseas central banks, particularly those in Asia, have been huge buyers of U.S. debt in recent years and own more than a quarter of marketable Treasuries.
 China and Japan are the biggest foreign holders of Treasuries.